SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 :confval:`streams.codes`.

 Streams with :ref:`data latency <scqc>` < :confval:`maxDelay` are hidden but shown again when applicable.
 By default this parameter is inactive.
+For listing streams hidden from one tab press :kbd:`h`.

 .. _scrttv-time-windows: